ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.11 getProductByNumber
-input the number of product and then select the relevant information by it,
-we should count number for each center
+Input the number of product and then select the relevant information by it.
+We should count number for each center
 ```xml
 <select id="getProductByNumber" resultMap="productByNumberMap">
         select center.name as centerName, m.model_name as modelName, i.count as count